jay28son/NFL-Salary-Analysis-Project/README.md

 # NFL-Salary-Analysis-Project
 ## Overview
 Gathered data of top 1000 paid players each year over the past 10 years via web scraping with python.
-Organized, formatted, and cleaned data using Microsoft Excel.
+Organized and formatted data using Microsoft Excel.
 Analyzed data using Mysql and used pandas on python to document sql queries with Jupyter Notebook.

 ## Softwares Used
 1. Python (pandas, web scraping)